eliben/goforth/README.md

 processes its string definition word by word.

-This is an interesting experiment but clearly not the best way to implement Forth; in addition to the performance implication, it makes implementing things like loops quite difficult (having to carefully keep track of nested constructs like `IF` to enable proper `LEAVE`), and it doesn't allow of Forth's famous self-extension mechanisms - for example, implementing `IF...THEN...ELSE` in Forth itself using lower-level primitives.
+This is an interesting experiment but clearly not the best way to implement Forth; in addition to the performance implications, it makes implementing things like loops quite difficult (having to carefully keep track of nested constructs like `IF` to enable proper `LEAVE`), and it's hard to support Forth's famous self-extension mechanisms - for example, implementing `IF...THEN...ELSE` in Forth itself using lower-level primitives.